godwokenrises/godwoken-doc/versioned_docs/version-1.5(WIP)/gwScripts.md

   - `RollupRevert` represents a challenge that is successfully initiated and not cancelled within the challenge time.
 This action reverts the layer-2 block state to the parent block of the challenged block, and the stake of the block producer will be penalized.
 Within this action, we only revert the layer-2 state, the reverting of layer-1 locked cells(deposit/custodian/withdrawal) is handled in the `RollupSubmitBlock` action.

-Also, another important structure need to be mentioned here is the `RollupConfig`, where we define the consensus and initial Rollup settings in the cell.
+Also, another important structure needed to be mentioned here is the `RollupConfig`, where we define the consensus and initial Rollup settings in the cell.
   ```js
   table RollupConfig {
     l1_sudt_script_type_hash: Byte32,